gurungsandex/Wazuh-SIEM-XDR/README.md

 # wazuhProject

-A home-lab project showing how to install **Wazuh** (manager + dashboard) on an Ubuntu server and how to enroll agents on other VMs.
+A home-lab project showing how to install **Wazuh** Server on an Ubuntu server and how to enroll agents on other machines/VMs.
 This guide helps build a realistic, SOC-style lab at home or in VMs.

-I am trying to make this project as simple as possible!
+I want to make this project as simple as possible!

 ---